Woody Shaw, Jr. | 1944 - 1989

 At the age of six months old, Woody Jr.'s parents moved to Newark, NJ where he spent most of his childhood.
 Woody attended Cleveland Junior High School and joined the Junior Elks, Junior Mason, and George Washington Carver Drum and Bugle Corps where he picked up the bugle at an early age.
 At Cleveland Junior High School, he met an accomplished trumpet teacher, Mr. Jerome Ziering, and during this time, at age 11, he began studying classical trumpet while listening to Dizzy Gillespie, Louis Armstrong, Harry James, and later Clifford Brown.
 Mr. Ziering wanted Woody to attend The Juilliard School of Music to become a classical trumpeter so he trained young Shaw to become a virtuoso on his instrument.
 Although he never reached Juilliard, Woody attended the famed Arts High in Newark, which was attended by many legendary jazz artists, such as Wayne Shorter, Sarah Vaughan, organist Larry Young, and many others.
 Woody began working professionally at age 14.

-Woody sat in with countless musicians as a teenager, including Kenny Dorham, Hank Mobley, Lou Donaldson and others in Newark.
+Woody sat in all the local clubs as a teenager, sitting-in with leading artists who frequented the city's major venues, such Kenny Dorham, Hank Mobley, Lou Donaldson, Roy Haynes and others who occasionally worked in or around Newark, New Jersey.
 Along with playing in the local youth bands, this gave him a solid basis in the jazz and African American musical tradition.